To put it simply, motorhome payload is the weight you can carry in a motorhome without overloading.

-A motorhome payload is the difference in weight between the mass in running order (MIRO) and the maximum permissible technical laden mass (MPTLM).
-Or to put it simply – the weight you can carry in a motorhome without overloading it.
+Officially it’s the difference in weight between the mass in running order (MIRO) and the maximum permissible technical laden mass (MPTLM).

 When we were first looking for a motorhome the payload was something that didn’t even enter into the equation.
 It never really occurred to us that there would be a maximum limit of the amount of stuff you can take with you.